seanslma/maki/Python/Pandas/Group.md

 # Group

+## df.groupby(lambda x: True)
+group the entire df as one group. used when want to calculate agg values based on all rows.

 ## groupby([], group_keys=False)
 When
 - group_keys = True: the keys will be added into the results after `apply`